nikic/php-ast/README.md

 ------------

-**Windows**: Download a [prebuilt Windows DLL](http://windows.php.net/downloads/pecl/releases/ast/) and move it into the `ext/` directory of your PHP instalation.
+**Windows**: Download a [prebuilt Windows DLL](http://windows.php.net/downloads/pecl/releases/ast/) and move it into the `ext/` directory of your PHP installation.
 Furthermore add `extension=php_ast.dll` to your `php.ini` file.

 **Unix (PECL)**: Run `pecl install ast` and add `extension=ast.so` to your `php.ini`.